rabobank-nederland/omnikassa-java-sdk/README.md

 ### Version 1.18.3

-* Fix for initializing refunds.
+* Resolved an issue with initializing refunds

 ### Version 1.18.2